colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-3.md

 If the value of the `moveAttemptResult.status` is `MoveStatus.Invalid` then you return a `MoveResult` which has the same structure as the move data you returned in your fake `playMove()` method implementation.

-Lastly, you need create a method called `evaluateGame` which will be used to check if the status of the game has changed then returns a `MoveResult`.
+Lastly, you need create a method called `evaluateGame()` which will be used to check if the status of the game has changed then returns a `MoveResult`.

-For now, you'll just return a `MoveResult` of a successful move that also indicates that the game is still in progress.
+For now, you'll just return the `MoveResult` of a successful move, that also indicates that the game is still in progress.

 ```js
 evaluateGame(board) {